instadw/instadwell-blog/_posts/2025-10-27-hyderabad-pg-co-living-and-student-accommodation-the-ultimate-guide.md

 date: 2026-7-4T09:14:00.000+05:30
 ---

-PG in Hyderabad demand has surged alongside the city's rise as a tech and education hub.
-Hyderabad is not just the City of Pearls or home to legendary biryani.
-It is now home to a massive renter base searching for PG hostels, coliving spaces, and mens and ladies PG options city wide.
-In 2025 alone, Global Capability Centers (GCCs) leased over 5.2 million sq. ft. of office space across major cities, with Hyderabad emerging as one of the top destinations for young professionals and students alike.

-This rapid expansion has triggered a massive surge in demand for quality housing, from budget PG hostels and student hostels to premium coliving spaces.
-Whether you are comparing PG hostels in Hyderabad, a coliving PG in Hyderabad, or a single room PG for men or women, this guide breaks down pricing and the best areas citywide before you pick a specific locality.
-Many newcomers now search online for the [Best PGs and Co-Living Spaces in Hyderabad](https://instadwell.com/search?country=india&lat=17.4065&lng=78.4772&location=hyderabad), to ensure comfort, safety, and convenience from day one.

 **TL;DR:** PG in Hyderabad starts from Rs.
 5,000 for budget shared rooms and goes up to Rs.
 25,000+ for premium coliving.
 Single room PGs start around Rs.
 10,000 to Rs.
 12,000.
 Hitec City, Gachibowli, and Madhapur are the top IT corridor picks, Kukatpally is the best budget student zone, and Banjara Hills/Jubilee Hills lead on lifestyle.
 Ladies PGs concentrate around the IT corridor for better security infrastructure.
 Zero brokerage on InstaDwell.

 **Jump to:** [Quick Facts](#quick-facts)